Loss of integrability in a system with two-photon interactions: Loss of integrability and onset of chaos

-As in the previous case with $\omega_0=\pi/5$, we observe for the case with $\omega_{0}=2$ a consistent trend in which increasing the coupling strength $\gamma$ drives a transition from integrable to non-integrable behavior.
-This transition is again clearly reflected in the increasing disorder of the Peres lattices, particularly for the operator $\hat{J}_{x}^{2}$ [see Figs.~\ref{fig:PeresLattice_omega2}(a4)–\ref{fig:PeresLattice_omega2}(e4)].
-The persistence of integrable dynamics near the ground state is newly detected for the low-energy region of the Peres lattices that exhibit strong disorder at higher energies [see Figs.~\ref{fig:PeresLattice_omega2}(d2)–\ref{fig:PeresLattice_omega2}(d4) and Figs.~\ref{fig:PeresLattice_omega2}(e2)–\ref{fig:PeresLattice_omega2}(e4), column view].
+As in the resonant case with $\omega_0=2\omega$, we observe for the nonresonant case with $\omega_{0}=(\pi/5)\omega$ a consistent trend in which increasing the coupling strength $\gamma$ drives a transition from integrable to nonintegrable behavior.
+This transition is again clearly reflected in the increasing disorder of the Peres lattices, particularly for the operator $\hat{J}_{x}^{2}$ [see Figs.~\ref{fig:PeresLattice_omega00p63}(a4)–\ref{fig:PeresLattice_omega00p63}(e4)].
+The persistence of integrable dynamics near the ground state is newly detected for the low-energy region of the Peres lattices that exhibit strong disorder at higher energies [see Figs.~\ref{fig:PeresLattice_omega00p63}(d2)–\ref{fig:PeresLattice_omega00p63}(d4) and~\ref{fig:PeresLattice_omega00p63}(e2)–\ref{fig:PeresLattice_omega00p63}(e4), column view].

-The behavior of the average spectral ratio $\langle r\rangle$ with $\omega_0=2$ also exhibits a trend similar to that observed in the previous case with $\omega_0=\pi/5$.
-In Figs.~\ref{fig:PeresLattice_omega2}(a1)–\ref{fig:PeresLattice_omega2}(c1), $\langle r \rangle$ shows a decay from large values at low energies, followed by fluctuations around the value associated with Poisson statistics.
-Notably, in Fig.~\ref{fig:PeresLattice_omega2}(c1), the spectral ratio increases again at higher energies, approaching values characteristic of GOE statistics.
-This shift is consistent with the emergence of disorder in the corresponding Peres lattices at high energies [see Figs.~\ref{fig:PeresLattice_omega2}(c2)–\ref{fig:PeresLattice_omega2}(c4), column view], further indicating the onset of non-integrable dynamics in that energy regime.
-At these relatively low values of $\gamma$, we observe peculiar sets of regular lines in the expectation values of $\hat{J}_{x}^{2}$ at high energies, $\epsilon \approx 40$ in Fig.~\ref{fig:PeresLattice_omega2}(b4) and $\epsilon \approx 20$ in Fig.~\ref{fig:PeresLattice_omega2}(c4).
-These unexpectedly ordered structures in the middle of an otherwise disordered regime suggest underlying mechanisms that warrant further investigation.
+The behavior of the average spectral ratio $\langle r\rangle$ for the nonresonant case with $\omega_0=(\pi/5)\omega$ also exhibits an overall trend similar to that observed in the resonant case with $\omega_0=2\omega$.
+A special case is first illustrated in Fig.~\ref{fig:PeresLattice_omega00p63}(a1) for the smallest coupling strength $\gamma = 0.01$, where significant deviations from the expected Poisson statistics are observed.
+Despite the corresponding Peres lattices displaying well-ordered structures [see Figs.~\ref{fig:PeresLattice_omega00p63}(a2)–\ref{fig:PeresLattice_omega00p63}(a4), column view], the spectral ratio fails to accurately reflect the integrable nature of the system.

+As occurred in the resonant case [see Figs.~\ref{fig:PeresLattice_omega2}(a1)-\ref{fig:PeresLattice_omega2}(c1)], a similar behavior is observed for the nonresonant case in Fig.~\ref{fig:PeresLattice_omega00p63}(b1), where $\langle r \rangle$ initially takes on large values in the low-energy region and then decays toward values consistent with Poisson statistics at intermediate energies.
+This observation is consistent with the nearly equidistant lines representing the expectation values of $\hat{J}_z$ in Fig.~\ref{fig:PeresLattice_omega00p63}(a3), and in the low-energy region of Fig.~\ref{fig:PeresLattice_omega00p63}(b3).
+In Fig.~\ref{fig:PeresLattice_omega00p63}(b4), at energies $\epsilon > 35$ the energy eigenstates tend to be also eigenstates of the operator $\hat{J}_x$, opening along the different values of $m_x^{2}$, which also explains that the expectation values of $\hat{J}_z$ in Fig.~\ref{fig:PeresLattice_omega00p63}(b3) tend to zero.